xmartlabs/xmartlabs.github.io/_posts/2021-05-11-compose-themes.md

     }
 ```

-Note that, by using this approach, you may also define a colorblind-friendly palette, improving your app's accessibility.
+Note that, by using this approach, we could also define a colorblind-friendly palette, improving the app's accessibility.

 Given a color palette and the UI mode, the `appColors` method returns an `AppColors` instance.
 The complete implementation of these classes can be found [in Xmartlabs Gong template project code](https://github.com/xmartlabs/gong/blob/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme/AppColors.kt).